TheMaster1127/htvm-marketplace/README.md

     return modifiedCode;
 };
 ```
-This logic finds the standalone `hello` on its onw line and replaces it.
+This logic finds the standalone `hello` on its own line and replaces it.

 **4. What the Hook Returns**
 The hook function returns the modified code back to the HTVM engine.
-Notice that the string placeholder from the original `print` statement is untouched.
 ```
+;HTVM--cnavisdofbuvsesdivdidufg79wregwewaeosd8ges7dfdftuawdiHTVMv2yerheyziberlasduci6syiq--AA0AA
-; This is a normal line ;HTVM--cnavisdofbuvsesdivdidufg79wregwewaeosd8ges7dfdftuawdiHTVMv2yerheyziberlasduci6syiq--AA0AA var x := 10
+var x := 10
 ;HTVM--cnavisdofbuvsesdivdidufg79wregwewaeosd8ges7dfdftuawdiHTVMv2yerheyziberlasduci6syiq--AA1AA